josh-normal/josh-normal/README.md

 ### I'm a Full-stack Web Developer

-- 🏙️ I’m currently learning Web developement at General Assembly
+- 🏙️ I’m currently learning Software Engineer at General Assembly
 - 💬 Ask me about experience Learning at General Assembly
-- 😺 I'm looking for Dev Job when I will finish my course
+- 😺 I'm looking for Dev Job when I finish my course
-- 🥰 2022 goals: land a job at one of the F.A.A.N.G company
+- 🥰 2023 goals: land a job at one of the F.A.A.N.G company

 <br />